We need space

 “We are not taught how to be still or bring attention to the relationships between ourselves and the biosphere and thus we've created a culture that is disconnected from where things come from, who makes them, where they go, and the impacts our daily actions have on communities and the resources we all share and depend on.”

-Below you’ll find my handwritten and recorded mindfulness meditation practices for you to listen too.
-A transcribed version will be available shortly.
-Each month, you’ll find a new practice to listen too!
+Below you’ll find my handwritten and recorded mindfulness meditation practices.
 These practices are complimentary.